Isaac H. Anderson

 Isaac Harold Anderson (1834 – 1906) was a slave owned by his father who became a wealthy businessman, grocer, politician, publisher, and religious leader in the African American community in the U.S. state of Georgia.
+He was born in Fort Valley, Georgia.
+He was married twice.
+His second wife was Louise Byrd Anderson.

 Anderson was elected to the state senate, but as a registrar he was deemed ineligible.
 Other legislators with African American heritage were kicked out of the Georgia Assembly after the 1868 election (Original 33) before a court ruling reversed the decision in 1870.
 Anderson was also a founding member and leader in the CME church and helped support the establishment of Lane College where he served as Vice President.

-He was born in Fort Valley, Georgia.
-He was married twice.
-His second wife was Louise Byrd Anderson.